bottlepy/bottle/apidoc/tutorial.rst

 * You can't easily share data between multiple Python processes.
 * It takes a lot of memory to run several copies of Python and Bottle at the same time.

-One of the fastest load balancer available is Pound_ but most common web servers have a proxy-module that can do the work just fine.
+One of the fastest load balancers available is Pound_ but most common web servers have a proxy-module that can do the work just fine.

 I'll add examples for lighttpd_ and
 Apache_ web servers soon.